NewRedditAlert vs F5Bot: why keyword alerts miss most leads

 You also have regex + boolean logic (AND/OR/NOT) for precise control.

 And you can keep refining a query as alerts come in and you notice ones you don't want.
-Before a query goes live, you can also do a test run, which works like a Reddit search powered by the RedditAlert query engine, so you can see what it would catch and adjust it first.
+Before a query goes live, you can also do a test run, which works like a Reddit search powered by the RedditAlert query engine, so you can see what it would match and adjust it first.

 How does the AI prompt matching work?